-IPT Note: The IPT recommends determining upper and/or lower bounds for management items being considered for delegation to Florida (Options 2a-c).
-Also, further detail will be necessary to define "Minor modifications to existing allowable gear", as analyses are not currently possible without knowing which modifications will be open to consideration by the Councils.
+IPT Note: The IPT recommends removing Options 2d.
+If the Councils cannot determine what exactly is desired by "minor modifications to existing allowable gear".
+Analyses are not currently possible without knowing which modifications will be open to consideration by the Councils.

-IPT Note: Delegating the setting of bag limits under Alternative 2, Option 2c of Action 7 seems to duplicate efforts in Alternative 8 of Action 11.
-If it is the Councils' desire to delegate the setting and changing of bag limits for black grouper to the State of Florida as outlined in Action 7, then the Councils may wish to reconsider the establishment of bag limits for black grouper in the manner shown in Action 11.
-It would seem to be contradictory to consider delegating the setting of bag limits to the State of Florida in one action, and then to rationalize appropriate bag limit modifications under a Council management strategy in another action.
+IPT Note: If it is the Councils' desire to delegate recreational management measures to the State of Florida then the Councils' may wish to reconsider the establishment of bag limits and closed season in Action 11.
+It would seem to be contradictory to consider delegating the setting of recreational management measures to the State of Florida in one action, and then to rationalize appropriate bag limits and season closures under a Council management strategy in another action.